dearimgui/dear_bindings/docs/Readme.md

 # Recent changes

+* v0.07 adds some new metadata elements, new examples and fixes a number of bugs (especially around metadata and backends).
 * v0.06 fixes a small issue with ImGui v1.90.0 WIP where `ListBox()` and `ComboBox()` have deprecated variants that cause name clashes.
 Those variants are now renamed to `ImGui_ListBoxObsolete()` and `ImGui_ComboBoxObsolete()` respectively.
 * v0.05 introduced significantly enhanced type information in the JSON output, and experimental support for generating bindings for ImGui backends
   * Note that there are a number of small changes in the JSON format related to this that will require modification to code that consumes the JSON files - search [Changelog.txt](Changelog.txt) for `BREAKING CHANGE` for full details